OtakuTotipotent/OtakuTotipotent/README.md

 ## 👋 Hi, I am Afnan (@OtakuTotipotent)
+A software engineer with expertise in Fullstack website development.

 ## 👀 I’m highly interested in:
 Technological advancements to make us come closer to each other for conquering the Universe with love, peace and creativity.